-- Returning to Lely, he continued to paint a few religious paintings during the 1660s but the overwhelming demand was for portraits. - Lely acquired the Italian Sketchbook of Van Dyck and studied it carefully.
-This painting is very similar to Van Dyck's Venus and Cupid sketch which in turn is based on a painting by Palma Vecchio. - This painting is interesting as there are five versions.
+- Returning to Lely, he continued to paint a few religious paintings during the 1660s but the overwhelming demand was for portraits. - This painting is interesting as there are five versions.
 In Lely's Susanna and the Elders, in the Burghley House version Susanna's left breast is fully exposed, the Birmingham City Art Gallery version is close in composition to this one in the Tate, although the Tate version has been extended at both the top and the bottom, apparently by Lely himself.
 A seventeenth-century copy is in Dulwich Picture Gallery and a drawing very close to the Tate composition and attributed to Lely is in the Courtauld Gallery. - These paintings explore beauty in the context of a biblical story where Lely was free to interpret Susanna as he wished.
 The large bulging eyes and brown ringlets often appear in his Windsor Beauties. - Lely was knighted in 1680.
-He died soon afterwards at his easel in Covent Garden, while painting a portrait of the Duchess of Somerset, and he was buried at St Paul's Church, Covent Garden.
-On his death, his collection of old masters raised the immense sum of £26,000.
-As those who attended my previous talk on the Commonwealth Sale will know, Lely acquired many works of art such as the Lely Venus (a crouching Hellenistic marble Venus) which was re-acquired by the Royal Collection in 1682.
-It was housed in the Palace of Whitehall at the time of the fire which destroyed that palace on January 4, 1698, and was rescued from the flames.
-Since 2005 it has been on long-term loan to British Museum, following treatment by their conservators, and is currently on display in gallery 23.
+He died soon afterwards at his easel in Covent Garden, while painting a portrait of the Duchess of Somerset, and was buried at St Paul's Church, Covent Garden. - On his death, his collection of old masters raised the immense sum of £26,000, some that Lely had acquired from the Commonwealth sale such as the Lely Venus (a crouching Hellenistic marble Venus) were re-acquired by the Royal Collection.